Akil Baddoo Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

+- The 9.3 strikeouts per nine innings compiled by the White Sox pitching staff ranks sixth in MLB.

-- The White Sox have a 4.79 team ERA that ranks 26th among all league pitching staffs.
+- The White Sox's 4.84 team ERA ranks 26th among all MLB pitching staffs.

-- The White Sox give up the fourth-most home runs in baseball (72 total, 1.4 per game).
+- White Sox pitchers combine to surrender the second-most home runs in baseball (74 total, 1.4 per game).

-- Scholtens takes the mound for his first start of the season for the White Sox.

-- The 29-year-old right-hander pitched in relief in his last outing this season, one of three appearances so far.
+- Cease gets the start for the White Sox, his 12th of the season.
+He is 3-3 with a 4.60 ERA and 60 strikeouts in 58 2/3 innings pitched.

+- The righty last appeared on Tuesday against the Cleveland Guardians, when he threw six innings, allowing two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.